 The diminutive Chihuahua falls under the umbrella of the toy group.
 Although these pups are tiny, what they lack in size they more than made up for in personality!

-The national symbol of Mexico is a firm favorite with many celebrities and can be seen riding in style in the purses of the rich and famous.
-Now, although the Chihuahua is undoubtedly super-cute, the breed does have a reputation for being feisty at best and aggressive at worst.
+The national symbol of Mexico is a firm favorite with many celebrities.
+They can be seen riding in style in the purses of the rich and famous.
+Although the Chihuahua is undoubtedly super-cute, the breed does have a reputation for being feisty at best and aggressive at worst.
 The Chihuahua didn’t earn the nickname, “armpit piranha” for nothing!

-The Chihuahua can be snappy and will nip little fingers if he feels threatened.
+Chihuahuas can be snappy.
+They will nip little fingers if they feel threatened.
 Also, the Chihuahua is fragile and can be easily injured if playtime becomes too rough.
 You should also be aware that the Chihuahua is a barker.
 That will cause you a problem if you have nearby neighbors, especially if you are an apartment dweller.

-The pug is another member of the toy group, and is often viewed as the comedian of the dog world!
+The Pug is another member of the toy group, and is often viewed as the comedian of the dog world!
 The pug was originally bred to be a companion to the Chinese nobility and continues to fulfill that role today as a family pet.
-Because of their sweet nature, they are often cross bred with other pure breds in the designer dog movement, which includes mixes like the Porgi – a mix between the corgi and the pug.
+Because of their sweet nature, they are often cross bred with other pure breeds in the designer dog movement, which includes mixes like the Porgi, which is a mix between the corgi and the pug.